wakeupingear/junebug/README.md

 Rendering is where `Junebug` differs from many engines like Unity and Unreal.
 Every draw call, whether drawing a Sprite or Text, must be explicitly issued in code every frame.
 This can be very useful for 2D sprite-based games specifically since it allows for complex and effects that involve many different sprites or transformations separate from a given actor.
 In other words, an actor's internal state doesn't strictly determine how it is drawn.

-This is exactly how Game Maker Studio 2 works, and it's a very powerful paradigm when used responsibly.
+This is exactly how GameMaker Studio 2 works, and it's a very powerful paradigm when used responsibly.
 The following namespace-level functions are available for drawing:

 ```cpp
 void DrawSprite(